 I grew up in Middle Tennessee with my crazy family, including a younger brother and sister.
 Didn’t everyone have a skunk for a pet?
 I love the University of Tennessee football, and I think Peyton Manning is terrific.
 I met my hubby while he was attending Tennessee Tech University, and we settled in Southwest Virginia because that’s where he was born and raised.
 We’ve lived there since 1992, so I guess I’m officially a Virginian.
 I have three children, a very spoiled pooch named Lucy Lu, and five grandchildren.

-My husband and I have been trying to eat healthier, and we are currently eating a Mediterranean diet.
-Living in a small rural area makes that a challenge since the food choices are limited.
 I love a clean house, but I hate housekeeping.
-I’m a Christmas nut, and I’ve been known to leave my Christmas tree up an entire year.
+I’m a Christmas nut, and I’ve been known to leave my Christmas tree up an entire year or two or three.
 I have a problem letting go of things, so I have a lot of clutter.
-My goal every year is to organize and straighten, but it never happens.
+Every year my goal is to organize and straighten, but it never happens.

 About My Blog

-I am semi-computer challenged, over 50, and I work at a lumber company, not precisely fashion blogger material.
+Being semi-computer challenged, over 50, and working part-time at a lumber company is not precisely fashion blogger material.
 I focus more on fashion and beauty topics because I feel turning 40, 50, or older is no reason to let yourself go.
 In addition to fashion and beauty topics, I share tales of my childhood, my technology woes, and sometimes I talk about my life in the mountains.

 I hate admitting that my younger sister was right.
 But, I have found my niche, and I hope you will enjoy my posts.
 I seem to resonate with the everyday woman.
 I work, cook, clean (sometimes), and I live in a tiny, tiny area with minimal shopping opportunities.
 Buying affordable clothing, and showing everybody how they can look stylish, even when on a tight budget, is my mission.